CSC3170-2022Fall/project-vanward/source/ReadMe.txt

   students.db, enrolled.db, courses.db
                         Sample database tables from the project handout.

+  WorldCupGroups.db, Shooters.db
+                        Self-designed sample database tables for the project.

+  WCG_picture
+                        Folder for pictures of teams participated in the Qatar World Cup (component output for the jtable).

   test1.in, test2.in    Input files for testing.
 The makefile will respond
                         to 'make check' by running these files through your